sgonzalesallan/WarpSDK-iOS/README.md

 ## Installation

-To install the Warp iOS SDK via cocoapods, simply use the install command to save it in your podfile:
+To install the Warp iOS SDK via cocoapods, simply use the add this in your podfile and then run `pod install`

 ```Cocoapods
 pod 'WarpSDK'